cckolon/cckolon.github.io/_posts/2026-01-01-jfmm-semantic-search.md

 Tough read!

-As QAO, I needed to search the JFMM many times per day, but my options were limited.
-NAVSEA delivers the JFMM as a PDF, so I needed to use Adobe reader (or Chrome) to search page-by-page for the info I was looking for.
+I needed to search the JFMM many times per day, but my options were limited.
+The JFMM comes in PDF form, so I needed to use Adobe reader (or Chrome) to search page-by-page for the info I was looking for.
 Since the manual was so long, each query took over a minute on our slow government-furnished laptops, which were bogged down with security bloatware.
 This was really frustrating.

-After I left the Navy and started working in software, I learned that it was possible to create a much better search tool for the JFMM than what I had available on the boat, and so I registered [jfmm.net](https://jfmm.net) and built a semantic search engine.
+After I left the Navy and started working in software, I learned that it was possible to create a much better search tool for the JFMM than what I had available on the boat, so I registered [jfmm.net](https://jfmm.net) and built a semantic search engine.
 Here's how it works.

 ## Vector similarity search

 On the boat, my only search option was literal text search, so if my wording didn't exactly match the manual, I would get nothing.
 To solve this, I needed to use semantic search.

 I've [written about semantic search before](/2024/01/31/jrnlsearch/).
 The idea is to find results matching a query's meaning, even if the text isn't a perfect match.
 Most modern semantic search systems are based on _vector similarity search_.
 In vector similarity search, a lot of text chunks are separately _embedded_: fed through a machine learning model which produces vectors.
 These vectors typically have hundreds or thousands of dimensions.
-If the embedding vectors are close for two chunks, they have similar meaning, even if they don't share many words.
+If two chunks have close embedding vectors, they have similar meaning, even if they don't share many words.

 To search through the chunks, the system embeds the user's query, and then searches for the nearest neighbors among the embedded documents (usually with a [vector database](https://en.wikipedia.org/wiki/Vector_database) optimized for such queries).
 A nice property of semantic search is that most of the computation (embedding the chunks) can be done ahead of time, where only the single query embedding has to be done at query-time.